Last updated August 2026

 How ICR is distributed

-- 65% of total indirect costs is retained by UW Central Administration
+- 65% of total indirect costs is retained by UW Central Administration.

 - 35% is returned to the College of Engineering (COE)

-From the 35% returned to COE:
+Of the 35% returned to COE:

-- 67% is distributed to academic departments
+- 67% is returned to the units.

 Category | Amount |